-Get your career off to a great start with our ten week paid internship in Risk.
+Get your career off to a great start with our 10 week paid internship in Risk.

-You’ll gain valuable insight into how we manage risk across our business, our values and how we work.
-You’ll be perfectly placed to join our graduate programme the following year.
+You’ll gain valuable insight into how we manage risk across our business, our values and how we work, and you’ll be perfectly placed to join our graduate programme the following year.

 About the programme

-This ten week summer internship will give you first hand experience of the work we do in Risk.
+This 10 week summer internship will give you first hand experience of the work we do in Risk.

 You’ll learn about our goals, our team culture, and the values underpinning them both.
-You’ll get involved in some exciting project work and learning about the models and practices we use for managing risk, throughout our business.
+You’ll get involved in some exciting project work and learn about the models and practices we use to manage risk throughout our business.

 We’ll reward you with a salary of £21,500 pro rata, depending on location.